 - 2. Insure that all printhead covers are properly installed, clean and all screws are in place and tight. - 3.
 Position the printhead and install the screws that hold the printhead to the printhead bracketry. - 4.
 Adjust bracketry so that the front of the printhead is parallel to, and no more than 6mm (0.25") away from, the side of the carton as it passes in front of the printhead. - 5.
 Insure that conveyor guides are adjusted so that the cartons CANNOT hit the printhead. - 6.
 Remove the Reservoir ship cap and install the ink bottle (insure the expiration date on the ink bottle has not yet occurred). - 7.
-Open the vent cap and install a clean vent cap filter (FoxJet PN X40119-001). - 8.
-If not installed, install an ink waste bottle (FoxJet PN X01240-002). - 9.
-Remove the faceplate cover from the front of the printhead (Save the faceplate cover and Reservoir ship cap for use when you remove the printhead from the production line). - 10.
+Open the vent cap and install a clean vent cap filter (FoxJet PN 5765210). - 8.
+Remove and the save the APS bottle labeled "For Shipping Purposes Only", and install an ink waste bottle (FoxJet PN 2464620). - Remove the faceplate cover from the front of the printhead (Save the faceplate cover and Reservoir ship cap for use when you remove the printhead from the production line). - 10.
 Switch controller power OFF. - 11.
 Unplug controller from power source, if applicable. - 12.
 Connect the printhead cable to the controller. - 13.
-Connect the photocell cable to the printhead, if applicable. - 14.
+Connect the photosensor cable to the printhead, if applicable. - 14.
 Plug the system into a dedicated source of clean electric power. - 15.
 Turn the power on to the printhead and wait for it to heat to temperature, which should take approximately five to ten minutes.
-(A Marksman Net or UJII 352/32 Printhead may take up to 30 minutes.
-On Marksman Net, Marksman Matrix, and Marksman Elite Series controllers, it may take approximately 30 minutes to bring a ProSeries printhead to the appropriate temperature.)